EL TIÓ DE NADAL: THE BELOVED CATALAN CHARACTER THAT TAKES A BEATING EVERY CHRISTMAS

 Christmas time is here, which means, for people living in Barcelona, it’s time to bring out the Catalan Christmas traditions.
 If you happen to visit the Mercat de Santa Llúcia, Barcelona’s Christmas market located on the plaza in front of the Cathedral, you will notice many curious decorations on sale.
 One of the most prominent is the Tió de Nadal, that cute log wearing a red hat and covered with a red blanket.

-The Tió de Nadal (“Christmas Log”), also known as the Caga Tió (“Crapping Log”), made its way into houses just 10 days ago, nestling in under the Christmas tree or snuggling up near the fireplace.
+The Tió de Nadal (“Christmas Log”), also known as the Caga Tió (“Crapping Log”), makes its way into Catalan households on December 8th, nestling in under the Christmas tree or snuggling up near the fireplace.
 It’s one of Catalan’s favorite Christmas characters, and the tradition attached to it is comical, but more on that in a moment.
 The origin story of this lovable piece of wood is an interesting one, so let’s delve in.

 Back before the days of central heating and well-insulated walls, people had to find ways to make their homes comfortable and cozy in winter.